SeldonIO/seldon-core/docs-gb/kubernetes/resources/experiment.md

+---
+description: Learn how to implement A/B testing and traffic splitting in Seldon Core 2 using Experiments.
+This comprehensive guide covers model and pipeline experiments, traffic weight distribution, mirror experiments, sticky sessions, and service mesh integration for ML model testing and deployment.
+---

 # Experiment

 An Experiment defines a traffic split between Models or Pipelines.
 This allows new versions of models and pipelines to be tested.